Jackson structured programming: The basic method

 The PSD, which is language neutral, is then implemented in a programming language.
 JSP is geared towards programming at the level of control structures, so the implemented designs use just primitive operations, sequences, iterations and selections.
 JSP is not used to structure programs at the level of classes and objects, although it can helpfully structure control flow within a class's methods.

 JSP uses a diagramming notation to describe the structure of inputs, outputs and programs, with diagram elements for each of the fundamental component types.

 A simple operation is drawn as a box.

 A sequence of operations is represented by boxes connected with lines.
 In the example below, A is a sequence consisting of operations B, C and D.

 An iteration is again represented with joined boxes.
 In addition the iterated operation has a star in the top right corner of its box.
-In the example below, A is an iteration iteration of zero or more invocations of operation B.
+In the example below, A is an iteration of zero or more invocations of operation B.

 Selection is similar to a sequence, but with a circle drawn in the top right hand corner of each optional operation.
 In the example, A is a selection of one and only one of operations B, C or D.